 I won’t lie, watching my daughter sink into unconsciousness was distressing, the 1 hour 40 minute wait while she was in surgery, was agonising.
 The relief when I was reunited with her in the recovery room was tremendous – my daughter was crying, not herself, very upset, but I knew this would pass, the main thing was her finger had been fixed, and the worst was over.

-All the Doctors and Nurses involved in treating my daughters finger were amazing, compassionate and understanding, taking time to explain everything to my daughter, reassure her.
+All the Doctors and Nurses involved in treating my daughters finger were amazing, compassionate and understanding, taking time to explain everything to my daughter and reassure her.
 I am so grateful to them all.